 - Building support systems.
 Social workers may help families build up support systems, such as mentorships, daycare programs, parent mentoring, food, healthcare, and income supports, and crisis management contacts.

-In some cases, parents do not have a reasonable understanding of child behavior.
-They may have unrealistic expectations of the child, or may be making the situation worse with their parenting style.
+In some cases, parents do not have a reasonable understanding of their child’s behavior.
+They may have unrealistic expectations of the child or may be making the situation worse with their parenting style.
 In this case, parenting classes can be part of a broader plan.

 Multiple types of counseling may be included within the broader reunification plan.
 Here’s a look at some of the more common therapies: